 Don't worry about the spaces between the objects.
 You'll adjust the object spacing in a later exercise.

-12. When the cursor feedback shows both Width and Height values of 108 pt, release the mouse button.
+- 12. When the cursor feedback shows both Width and Height values of 108 pt, release the mouse button. - 13.
+Save the file and continue to the next exercise.